Training Course

 We would like to acknowledge the extent of unconscious bias, in the wider world and in our community.
 We are committed to enquiring, listening, learning and taking action to make our community a truly safe and equal space and removing any barriers that might get in the way of people engaging with our work.

-COVID SAFETY PRACTICES FOR VISITORS
+HEALTH AND SAFETY PRACTICES FOR VISITORS

-• Be aware of others and keep spacious except when putting hands on.
+We request that you be aware of others and keep spacious except when putting hands on.

 Thank you.